 I know what it feels like.
-I remember how I was so angry with my husband!
-Questioning how could he do this to me, to our family?
+Questioning, how he could do this to me, to our family?
 Who did I marry?
 How can I live with the fact that my husband broke my heart?
 Will I ever be able to respect or trust my husband now?
 How will I be able to repair my broken heart?
 And our marriage…Will we ever be able to repair our broken marriage after being betrayed by my husband?
 Do I even want to salvage it?
-The questions kept coming, flooding my head.
+The questions keep coming.

 Pin one of these to Pinterest